-- Temporary maintenance: In October 2010, New York enacted guidelines for temporary maintenance.
+Temporary maintenance: In October 2010, New York enacted guidelines for temporary maintenance.
 Temporary maintenance is paid to the less monied spouse during the pendency of the divorce action.
-New York Law now provides a formula for providing the spouse with less resources enough money to help with living expenses during the divorce proceeding.
+New York Law now provides a formula for providing the spouse with fewer resources enough money to help with living expenses during the divorce proceeding.

 - Pursuant to the guidelines, maintenance is to be awarded during the divorce when one party's income is less than 2/3's of the other spouse's income.

 - The amount of maintenance is to be the lesser of a) 30% of the payor's income minus 20% of the nonpayor's income or b) 40% of the combined income minus the nonpayor's income.

 - Durational maintenance: Does the court set maintenance for a fixed period after the divorce proceeding.